 There are 2 types of National Insurance Contributions – employees’ and employers’ NICs.

-The umbrella company will deduct employers’ NICs from the value of any invoices submitted to your client or agency (one of the ’employment costs’ mentioned above).
+The umbrella company deducts employers’ NICs from the value of any invoices submitted to your client or agency (one of the ’employment costs’ mentioned above).

 You will then have to pay employees’ NICs on your income.